souviksonar/2ndsem/content/CSD504-CV/Histogram.md

     - **Skewness:** A histogram skewed to the left means more dark pixels; skewed to the right means more bright pixels.
     - **Spread:** A wide histogram suggests high contrast, while a narrow one suggests low contrast.
 5. **Normalization:** Histograms can be normalized.
 In a normalized histogram, the sum of all bin values equals 1 (or 100%).
 This makes it easier to compare histograms of images with different sizes.
 6. **Cumulative Histogram:** A cumulative histogram is a variation where each bin's value represents the cumulative count of pixels up to that intensity level.
 It's useful for tasks like histogram equalization.

 ---
-#### **3. Histogram Processing**
+## Histogram Processing

 Histogram processing involves modifying the histogram of an image to improve its contrast or enhance certain features.
 Common techniques include: